The Ultimate Spain Bucket List (50 Top Experiences)

 When visiting Northern Spain, you don’t eat tapas but pintxos.
 They’re extremely popular in Basque Country, La Rioja, Cantabria and Asturias, but San Sebastian is the best place to taste the most delicious pintxos.

-These consist of small bites that often have meat, vegetables or fish that are put together with a toothpick on top of a slice of bread.
-You can find pintxos of tortilla (Spanish omelette), octopus, croquettes and much more.
+These consist of small bites that often have meat, vegetables, or fish, put together with a toothpick on top of a slice of bread.
+You can find pintxos of tortilla (Spanish omelette), octopus, croquettes, and much more.

 If you go to any bar or market, you’ll be able to enjoy these tasty pintxos, which are a big part of Northern Spain’s culture.
 They’re synonyms for socialising with friends and others.